venren/ML-Specialization-Scratch-Pad/README.md

-# UK-House-Price-Analysis
+# Kaggle Workbook
-Personal project to analyse house price data and build data science models around it.
+Codebase to practise data science with Kaggle data